TehGM/tehgm.github.io/content/blog/technology/nuget-github-actions/index.md

         default: 'Y' # You can remove this line if you don't want to default to "yes"
 {{</highlight>}}

-Now, we also need to modify 3 things in [Step 4](#step-4---publish-the-package): we need to change its name, specify the project in `dotnet pack` command, and add an `if` condition that will check whether the step should run.
+Now we also need to modify 3 things in [Step 4](#step-4---publish-the-package): we need to change its name, specify the project in `dotnet pack` command, and add an `if` condition that will check whether the step should run.
 {{<highlight yaml "linenostart=31,hl_lines=1 2 5">}}
       - name: Publish MyLibrary
         if: github.event.inputs.publishMain == 'Y'